fib-app

 1curl -X GET http://localhost/1.0/person

-The returned value is a JSON object containing the results field, and its value is a list of objects:
+The returned value is a JSON object containing the results field, whose value is a list of objects:

 1